ekanshkhanulia/network-motif-detection/README.md

 # RAND-ESU Motif Sampling

-Python implementation of RAND-ESU for sampling connected induced subgraphs (motifs) on large networks, with parallel execution, ESA baselines, and significance testing utilities.
+This repository contains a Python implementation of RAND-ESU for sampling connected induced subgraphs (motifs) in large networks.
+It follows the depth-wise probabilistic pruning approach described by Wernicke (2005) and includes ESA baselines for comparison, parallel execution, and significance testing workflows.

 ## Overview
 - Unbiased motif sampling via depth-wise probabilities (RAND-ESU).